AHMEDBEL529/remote-spark-job-with-airflow-demo/README.md

 - `packages.txt`: system-level packages to be installed in the Airflow environment upon building of the Dockerimage.
 - `README.md`: this Readme.
 - `requirements.txt`: python packages to be installed to be used by DAGs upon building of the Dockerimage.
+- `.gitpod.yml` : This file instructs Gitpod on how to prepare and build a project, such as starting development servers and configuring Prebuilds.